SLOW-MOTION CAR CRASH

 Slow-Motion Car Crash, a death ritual written in oil and sheet metal.

-Cars reflect our desires, what we want to be, or be seen as.
-When we step inside, the car becomes an extension of our body, our id, and our ego.
-When we see an automobile destroyed, we see a reflection of our own inevitable death.
+Cars reflect our desires, what we want to be or be seen as.
+When we step inside, the vehicle becomes an extension of our body, id, and ego.
+When we see an automobile destroyed, we see a reflection of our inevitable death.

 Slow-Motion Car Crash is a physical simulation of a head-on collision using two full-sized automobiles.
-Each car moves one meter into the other, at a rate of about a millimeter an hour.
+Each car moves one meter into the other at the rate of about a millimeter an hour.
 The constant movement is so slow as to be invisible.
 This sculpture expands an event that usually takes a fraction of a second into months.

 In the Slow-Motion Car Crash, the speed and danger are distilled out.
-The audience is free to touch and examine the object and event in detail.
-The speed has been removed, it still sits like an erased De Kooning, ever present in the work.
-The energy still transforms the metal and glass, but at a tectonic pace.
-The molecules individually push one another and in mass, push order toward entropy.
+The audience can touch and examine the object and event in detail.
+The speed has been removed; it still sits like an erased De Kooning, ever present in the work.
+The energy still transforms the metal and glass but at a tectonic pace.
+The molecules individually push one another and, in mass, push order toward entropy.
 We are given not only a front-row seat but something even better – we are given a lens that expands time.
-What normally happens in just a moment is now almost too slow to comprehend.
+What normally happens in a moment is now almost too slow to comprehend.
 We see an object in motion that appears to be static.
 We have the leisure to see the crash from all angles.
 The drama and danger are gone, and we are left with a three-dimensional time machine.
 The event is moved from the oblongata to the cerebrum.
-We at our leisure may decide exactly when the car transforms from an object of desire into trash.
-If we slow things down enough, can we catch death by the tail?
+At our leisure, we may decide exactly when the car will transform from an object of desire into trash.
+Can we catch death by the tail if we slow things down enough?

 ARTEFACT